 “It is only by grounding our awareness in the living sensation of our bodies that the ‘I Am,’ our real presence, can awaken.” ― George Ivanovich Gurdjieff

 As you learn to observe your breath, you enhance your observational skills.
 It’s essential when you take the next step toward awareness of thoughts and feelings.
 Please practice and enjoy these mindfulness exercises:

 - Throughout the day, gently remind yourself to stay present.

-- Observe your body, your breath in the present moment.
+- Observe your body, and your breath in the present moment.

 - Eventually, the goal is to observe your thoughts and feelings without judgment.

-- Take time to think before speaking or acting.
+- Pause and take time to think before speaking or acting.

 Seated Mindful Meditation

-- Sit comfortably upright with the head floating above the shoulders, hands resting in the lap.
+- Sit comfortably upright with the head floating above the shoulders and hands resting in the lap.

 - The spine should be straight but not strained.